 There is no specified brand of balanced crystalloid for this trial.
 Each hospital may stock several brands and these may change over the course of the trial.
-Supplies of any brand of Balanced Crystalloid currently in stock may be used in the trial.
+Supplies of any brand of the permitted balanced crystalloid currently in stock may be used in the trial.
 A representative Summary of Product Characteristics is provided for the purposes of Reference Safety Information.
 See section 11.3